JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 Where is serverless heading?
 Why use it?
 - It's not serverless anymore.
 It's stateless first containers
 - So how to start making Step Functions portable
-  - Parser for stepfunction JSON.
+  - Parser for Step Functions States language JSON.
   - GraphQL front to DynamoDB for StateMachine state

 All re:Invent Announcements: